-Public health inspectors are government officials who monitor businesses and public facilities to make sure those businesses and public spaces comply with local, state, and federal health regulations.
-Hotels, food service establishments, tattoo and piercing studios, swimming facilities, housing, healthcare facilities, and more are all subject to regular inspection and follow-up.
+Public Health Inspectors are government officials who monitor businesses and public facilities to ensure those businesses and public spaces comply with local, state, and federal health regulations.
+For example, hotels, food service establishments, tattoo and piercing studios, swimming facilities, housing, healthcare facilities, and more are all subject to regular inspection and follow-up.

-Being a public health inspector is a demanding job.
-You will spend many hours driving to and from inspection sites where you’ll be expected to wear personal protective gear, helmets, respirators.
-On the job, you’ll climb ladders, crawl into tight spaces, and operate detection devices in an effort to assess the public health and safety status of the location.
+Being a Public Health Inspector is a demanding job.
+You will spend many hours driving to and from inspection sites, wearing personal protective gear like helmets and respirators.
+On the job, you’ll climb ladders, crawl into tight spaces, and operate detection devices to assess the location’s public health and safety status.

 Public Health Inspector Duties

-Some of the day-to-day responsibilities of public health inspectors include:
+Some of the day-to-day responsibilities of Public Health Inspectors include the following:

 - Traveling from location to location